Ernestobolkin/Blog-Post-Site/README.md

 3. cd client npm i
 4. npm run dev

-# About :
-In my time as a student in a full stack web bootcamp, I built a post blog app.
-In This Project I have a full user authentication, posts and comment's with full crud option's.
 #### Coming soon
 * Pictures upload
 * Chat with other user's.